 The LTIP is designed to: (1) to help promote leadership retention and management continuity as S&T continues to execute its longer-term strategic plan; (2) to reward management for strong sustained value creation and financial performance; and (3) to align our executives' interests with those of our shareholders via appropriately-sized grants of equity compensation.
-The 2022 LTIP puts a greater focus on performance and serves to create a balance between long-term and short-term performance imperatives, beyond that offered by the annual cash incentive under the MIP.
+The 2023 LTIP puts a greater focus on performance and serves to create a balance between long-term and short-term performance imperatives, beyond that offered by the annual cash incentive under the MIP.

-We made changes to our 2022 LTIP awards.
-We increased the target opportunities as a percentage of base salary to 50% for the President and the CFO and to 40% for all other non-CEO NEOs.
+The changes implemented in 2022 were maintained in 2023 for the LTIP awards.
+The target opportunities as a percentage of base salary remained at 50% for the President and the CFO and 40% for all other non-CEO NEOs.
 The CEO has a target opportunity of 100% in accordance with his employment agreement.
-For 2022 only, in accordance with his employment agreement, the President has an award at a value of \$409,217 (71.67% of salary target opportunity) partially in recognition of his Interim CEO role in 2021.
-We also modified the payout levels on peerrelative ROAE metric to 50% of target (Threshold Performance), 100% of target (Target Performance) and 150% of target (Maximum Performance) and changed the peer-relative TSR to a modifier to the ROAE payout metric: -30% (Threshold or below), 0% (Target) and +30% (Maximum).
-The foundation similar to the 2021 LTIP approach with higher upside (195% versus 150%), and the symmetric Total Shareholder Return ("TSR") modifier provides benefits or take-aways based upon S&T's performance.
-The 2021 approach did not have a downside for poor performance on TSR.
-We consider the enhanced upside on the ROAE payout metric combined with the TSR modifier to offer a long-term incentive that better aligns the interests of NEOs with shareholders.
-Lastly, our 2022 time-based restricted shares are scheduled to vest pro rata over three years rather than 50% on each of the second and third anniversaries of the grant date.
+The Compensation Committee determined to keep payout levels on the peer-relative ROAE metric at 50% of target (Threshold Performance), 100% of target (Target Performance) and 150% of target (Maximum Performance) and the peer-relative TSR to a modifier to the ROAE payout metric: -30% (Threshold or below), 0% (Target) and +30% (Maximum).
+We consider the upside on the ROAE payout metric combined with the TSR modifier to offer a long-term incentive that better aligns the interests of NEOs with shareholders.
+Lastly, our 2023 time-based restricted awards are scheduled to vest pro rata annually over three years after the grant date.

-The 2022 LTIP contains the same Shareholder Protection Feature for all awards and the Minimum Gateway Requirement for the performance-based restricted shares as described earlier for the 2022 MIP.
+The 2023 LTIP contains the same Shareholder Protection Feature for all awards and the Minimum Gateway Requirement for the performance-based restricted shares as described earlier for the 2023 MIP.
 The Compensation Committee believes that these features, coupled with the restricted stock and claw-back requirements, provide for substantial protection against excessive or unnecessary risk-taking by any plan participant.

-2022 Long-Term Incentive Awards
+2023 Long-Term Incentive Awards

-Effective April 1, 2022, the Compensation Committee awarded the NEOs equity denominated long-term incentive awards of restricted stock units ("RSUs") under the 2022 LTIP.
-Grants were made at a grant price equal to \$30.2328 per share, which was the average of the high and low price of S&T Common Stock for the ten trading days ending on the grant date.
+Effective April 1, 2023, the Compensation Committee awarded the NEOs equity denominated long-term incentive awards of restricted stock units ("RSUs") under the 2023 LTIP.
+Grants were made at a grant price equal to \$32.32 per share, which was the average of the high and low price of S&T Common Stock for the ten trading days ending on the grant date.